Kinds-of-Intelligence-CFI/animal-ai/docs/Technical-Overview.md

-# Animal-AI Technical Overview
+# Animal-AI Technical Guide

-This guide will walk you through the process of running the Animal-AI Environment.
-It will also provide an overview of the environment and its components.
+This guide will walk you through the engineering aspects of the Animal-AI Environment.
+It will provide an overview of the environment and its components.
+If you are intending on contributing, then this guide will be a good place to start.

 If you have any questions or issues, please check the [FAQ](docs/FAQ.md) and documentation before posting an issue on GitHub.
-If you are unable to find an answer to your question, please post an issue on GitHub.
+If you are looking for a quick start guide, please see the [Quick Start Guide](docs/QuickStartGuide.md), which will get you rolling with the basics of the environment.

 ### Table of Contents